Prepare your pantry for easy last-minute dinners! Here are 10 Easy Pantry Dinner Recipes, Pantry Must-Have grocery list, and more!

 - Pantry: Tomato Paste, Dill, Chicken Base or Bouillon, Salt, Pepper, Pasta, Extra Virgin Olive Oil

 - Freezer: Lean Ground Beef, blanched Cauliflower florets, minced garlic, cream cheese, grated parmesan cheese, sliced scallion

 - Non-Pantry/Non-Freezer Items:

 - Milk – swap with broth or water

-- Egg for the meatball binder – If you do not have any eggs on hand at all, you can substitute with 2 tbsp buttermilk or 3 tbsp yogurt or if all else fails, add 2 tbsp water + 2 tbsp more parmesan
+- Egg for the meatball binder – If you do not have any eggs on hand at all, you can substitute with 2 tablespoon buttermilk or 3 tablespoon yogurt or if all else fails, add 2 tablespoon water + 2 tablespoon more parmesan

 This Creamy Ground Chicken Tomato Soup is creamy and chunky and has a ton of deep flavor.
 AND it is healthy!
 It uses all white meat ground chicken that you cook until it is incredibly browned for some serious flavor.
 Then tomato paste adds the flavor back drop for the soup and a flour roux plus broth creates the amazing creaminess!
 Finally Spinach is your veggie boost.
 So delicious and so EASY!